koushikcs09/Text-Sentiment-Analysis/README.md

 #### Multiple Adjective:
 The text might contain multiple adjective (both positive and negative) to emphasize on a particular thing.

 *E.g :* The application is much more slower. <Here, the words positive words - ‘much’, ’more’ puts stress on the negative word ‘slower’.
-The Mixed combination of adjectives/adverb (positive and negative) might results in different sentiments.
+The Mixed combination of adjectives / adverb (positive and negative) might results in different sentiments.

-*Resolution:* The Multiple adjective/adverb has been replaced with single main adjective to identify the actual polarity of the text.
+*Resolution:* The Multiple adjective / adverb has been replaced with single main adjective to identify the actual polarity of the text.

 In the above example, The application is much more **slower (Mixed)**  \-> The application is **slower (Negative)**